FarmDyn/documentation/docs/template/plant_nutrition.md

                                                            ;
 ```

-Some crops require minimum chemical fertilizer doses such as the starter fertilization of maize.
+Some crops require minimum chemical fertiliser doses such as the starter fertilisation of maize.
 For N, minimum
-chemical fertilizer needs are reflected in the SIMPLACE results.
+chemical fertiliser needs are reflected in the SIMPLACE results.
 For P<sub>2</sub>O<sub>5</sub>, the following equations ensures that
-the minimum chemical fertilizer needs are met.
+the minimum chemical fertiliser needs is met.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/simplace_module.gms GAMS /MinChemFertSimplace_.*?\.\./ /;/)
 ```GAMS